 Interested in learning more about new management difficulties and how to overcome them?
 Enhance your leadership abilities in our New Manager Boot Camp, taught by Dr. Homa Bahrami and Cort Worthington.
-Practice “super-flexibility,” learn how to balance authority, and develop your leadership style in our three-day program on the Berkeley Haas campus.
+Practice “super-flexibility,” learn how to balance authority, and develop your leadership style in our program.

 Corinne McGinley, Berkeley Executive Education Sales & Marketing Intern, UC Berkeley Undergraduate Student